Manav24682/Amazon-sales-analysis/README.md

 - B2B information
 - Order Status

-The original CSV dataset is not included in this repository because of its file size.
+The original Amazon sales CSV dataset is included in this repository.

 ---